-Thorough, effective testing of end-to-end operation involves complex test scenario planning.
-This typically involves installing the system on an isolated server, creating specific data and configuration conditions that can be readily restored and having a detailed, fully documented test process to follow.
+Thorough, effective testing of end-to-end operations involves complex test scenario planning.
+This typically involves installing the system on an isolated server, creating specific data and configuration conditions that can be readily restored, and having a detailed, fully documented test process to follow.

 If all this sounds expensive and time-consuming, it is.